liiwaaa/SFSD-Project-group-2-/README.md

 ```
 1 Ali Ahmed 2001 3A 15.5 4 12.0 3 14.0 2 16.5 5 14.2 0
 ```
+And the final file will be as the `Listes_etudiants.txt` in the repository.

 ## II.
 Functions
 ### 1. Add Student